Keep on truckin’

 As with all habits and addictions, healthy or not, it is important to remove oneself from the normal cycles of activity to gain some perspective and objectively choose if our relationship to a thing, whether it be TV, working on cars, or coffee, is benefiting us or not.
 In Nosara, at least, residents have not yet had to have that conversation with respect to computers and technology, and for many of them, it’s improving the quality of life.

-Am I suggesting that if we surf, eat well, and limit our dependance on technology we’ll live forever?
+Am I suggesting that if we surf, eat well, and limit our dependence on technology we’ll live forever?
 I guess I sort of am.
 Nosara, a small coastal community would probably not trade their lives for those of anyone else in the world.
 While we can’t all live the sleepy village dream, I think there are lots of lessons we can take from it to apply to our own lives.
 Do yourself a favor and study up or take a trip to Costa Rica soon!